 - Get a large bowl

-- Add the butter, which should be in room temperature
+- Add the butter, which should be at room temperature

-- Add sugar, oats, vanilla sugar, and cold coffee
+- Add sugar, oats, vanilla sugar, cacao powder, and cold coffee

 - Mix the ingredients with your hands